Gal-E/ID1545/docs/README.md

 - Optional Sensors: Movement, Acceleration, Touch, Measure the angle
 - Optional Actuators: Speakers, LEDs, vibration

-<div style="color:gray">Eg task: “Drive in a circle and use your hands 8 times or less”
+<div style="color:blue">Eg task: “Drive in a circle and use your hands 8 times or less”
 The task can become more difficult over time by doing the same thing while going uphill or on a different surface such as grass or sand</div>

 <img src="images/img2.png" width="60%">